Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

       d.
-Set kernel arguments, transfer input buffer from host to FPGA, enqueue the kernel and read the output from FPGA to host for             processing the iterations
+Kernel arguments are set, input buffer is transferred from host to FPGA, kernel is enqueued and the output is read from FPGA           to host for processing the multiple iterations.

        // Now start processing the documents in chunks
         // The FPGA kernel computes the in-hash flags for each word in the sub-buffer